2005 United Kingdom general election: Results

 Votes cast by age group: Con, Lab, LD, other parties (green) and those not voting (grey).

 At 04:28 BST, it was announced that Labour had won Corby, giving them 324 seats in the House of Commons out of those then declared and an overall majority, Labour's total reaching 355 seats out of the 646 House of Commons seats.
 Labour received 35.3% of the popular vote, equating to approximately 22% of the electorate on a 61.3% turnout, up from 59.4% turnout in 2001.

 As expected, voter disenchantment led to an increase of support for many opposition parties, and caused many eligible to vote, not to turn out.
 Labour achieved a third successive term in office for the first time in their history, though with reduction of the Labour majority from 167 to 67 (as it was before the declaration of South Staffordshire).
 As it became clear that Labour had won an overall majority, Michael Howard, the leader of the Conservative Party, announced his intention to retire from frontline politics.
-The final seat to declare was the delayed poll in South Staffordshire, at just after 1 a.m. on Friday 24 June.
+The final seat to declare was the delayed poll in South Staffordshire, at just after 1 am, Friday 24 June.

 The election was followed by further criticism of the UK electoral system.
 Calls for reform came particularly from Lib Dem supporters, citing that they received only just over 10% of the overall seats with 22.1% of the popular vote.
-The only parties to win a substantially higher percentage of seats than they achieved in votes were Labour, the Democratic Unionist Party, Sinn Féin, and Health Concern, which ran only one candidate.
-The results of the election give a Gallagher index of dis-proportionality of 16.76.
+The only parties to win a substantially higher percentage of seats than they achieved in votes were Labour, the Democratic Unionist Party, Sinn Féin, Health Concern (which ran only one candidate).
+The results of the election give a Gallagher index of disproportionality of 16.76.